Johnnie Seale: Early life

 Seale was born in Edgewater, Colorado, but grew up in Durango, Colorado, where he attended Durango High School, participating in multiple sports including wrestling, football and baseball, as well as being active representing Durango in state and national 4-H competitions.
 He graduated in 1957.

 Career

-Seale began his baseball career in 1958, being drafted as an amateur by the Washington Senators, first playing with that team's D League affiliate in Gainesville, Florida.
+Seale began his baseball career in 1958, being signed as an amateur by the Washington Senators, first playing with that team's D League affiliate in Gainesville, Florida.
 He was traded to the Chicago Cubs organization in 1959, and in one notable game for the Paris Lakers Seale struck out 20 batters in a game against the Dubuque Packers.

 Seale played 11 seasons in the minor leagues, earning a 65–68 career pitching record, generating 934 strikeouts over 1,195 innings pitched.

 He was traded to the Tiger organization in 1960, and made his debut with that MLB team on September 20, 1964.
 On September 23 of that year Seale earned his first and only MLB win against the Baltimore Orioles, striking out four batters over four innings for a 10–3 Tiger win.

 Seale completed his professional baseball career in 1968 with the Charlotte Hornets.